 Adjustments to the recruitment process

-PwC is one of the UK’s leading employers and we’re committed to treating all our job applicants fairly and with respect, irrespective of your actual or assumed background, disability or any other protected characteristic.
+We’re committed to treating everyone fairly and with respect, irrespective of your actual or assumed background, disability or any other protected characteristic.

-We’re working to make our workplace inclusive, and we welcome applications from people who identify as disabled, neurodivergent, or who live with other long-term conditions and impairments.
+We’re working to make our workplace inclusive, and we welcome applications from people who identify as disabled, neurodivergent, or who live with other long-term conditions.

 Adjustments in recruitment